Kroll Artifact Parser And Extractor (KAPE)

 - KAPE is free for internal company use.

-- KAPE requires a commercial license when used on a third-party network and/or as part of a paid engagement.
+- KAPE requires a enterprise license when used on a third-party network and/or as part of a paid engagement.